 - 1. Place the battery in its compartment. - Connect the positive battery lead first, then connect the negative battery lead by installing their bolt.

-- 1. Positive battery lead (red)

-- 2. Negative battery lead (black)

-- Install the battery holding plate by installing the nuts.

-- 4. Install the front carrier by installing the bolts.
+- 1. Positive battery lead (red) - 2.
+Negative battery lead (black) - Install the battery holding plate by installing the nuts. - 4.
+Install the front carrier by installing the bolts and tightening them to the specified torques.

-- 5. Install the panel.